atamust123/Multinomial-Bayes-/README.md

-# Multinomial-Bayes-
+# Text Analysis using BoW-
-Sentiment Analysis with Naive Bayes (Bag of Words)
+Sentiment Analysis with Multinomial Naive Bayes (Bag of Words)